-- Selected genomic regions, primarily coding exons and exon-intron boundaries from the targeted genes, are isolated from extracted genomic DNA using a probe-based hybrid capture enrichment workflow. - Enriched DNA is sequenced by massively parallel sequencing (MPS; also known as next generation sequencing [NGS]) followed by paired-end read alignment and variant calling using a custom bioinformatics pipeline.
-The pipeline includes an algorithm for the detection of large (single exon-level or larger) deletions and duplications. - · Sanger sequencing is performed as necessary to fill in regions of low coverage and confirm variant calls. - Large deletion/duplication calls made using MPS are confirmed by an orthogonal exon-level microarray when sample quality and technical conditions allow. - Long-range polymerase chain reaction (PCR) testing followed by nested Sanger sequencing is performed on the following gene and exons: PMS2 (NM\000535) 11, 12, 13, 14, 15 - Bidirectional Sanger sequencing is performed on the following genes and exons: - MSH2 (NM\000251) 5 - PMS2 (NM\000535) 7
+- Selected genomic regions, primarily coding exons and exon-intron boundaries, from the targeted genes are isolated from extracted genomic DNA using a probe-based hybrid capture enrichment workflow. - Enriched DNA is sequenced by massively parallel sequencing (MPS; also known as next generation sequencing [NGS]) followed by paired-end read alignment and variant calling using a custom bioinformatics pipeline.
+The pipeline includes an algorithm for detection of large (single exon-level or larger) deletions and duplications. - Sanger sequencing is performed as necessary to fill in regions of low coverage and in certain situations, to confirm variant calls. - Large deletion/duplication calls made using MPS are confirmed by an orthogonal exon-level microarray when sample quality and technical conditions allow. - Long-range PCR followed by nested Sanger sequencing is performed on the following gene and exons: - PMS2 (NM\000535) 11, 12, 13, 14, 15